Cascade Lake Camp & Psilocybin Integration

 Let Us Guide You!

-Spending time in the natural world can be difficult to set up, especially after a mushroom journey.
-Setting a good container for a deep experience can be even trickier.
+Setting a good container for a deep experience isn’t easy for most people, and getting outdoors takes a lot of work and head space.
 Let us take care of it all for you.
 Here’s what to expect:

 You have your own spot, with some space between sites, so you can sink into the rhythm of natural world.
 You can also join the group space if you're feeling more social.